 Lenses can serve a very specific purpose – excelling at one style of photography but falling short in others.
-There is no one lens to rules them all which is why I am recommending 3 types of lenses that will satisfy the majority of your photography needs; macro, wide-angle, and telephoto lenses.
+There is no one lens to rule them all which is why I am recommending 3 types of lenses that will satisfy the majority of your photography needs; macro, wide-angle, and telephoto lenses.

 While the lenses below are specific to the Canon EF mount the recommendation for a macro, wide, and telephoto lens stands true for all body types.

-The 50mm is esteemed as one of the greatest lenses of all time, this lens is truly as nifty as they claim.
+The 50mm is esteemed as one of the greatest lenses of all time, and this lens is truly as nifty as they claim.
 I often recommend the nifty 50 as a great starter lens for new photographers, however, it does have some limitations and is not the only lens you’ll ever need.

-A focal length of 35 mm or less is generally accepted as wide-angle, so you’re getting a lot bang for your buck with this 17mm lens.
+A focal length of 35 mm or less is generally accepted as wide-angle, so you’re getting a lot of bang for your buck with this 17mm lens.

 Sigmas have built a reputation for sharpness and sturdy builds, and the ultra-wide Sigma 12-24mm lens is no exception.